deyme17/LifeGame/README.md

-# LifeGame
+# Life Game

-A customizable implementation of Conway's Game of Life using Pygame.
-Adjust survival and birth rules (e.g., B3/S23), control simulation speed, and interactively draw initial cell patterns.
-A flexible sandbox for experimenting with cellular automata.
+A simple cellular automaton based on Conway's Game of Life (using Pygame).

+## About
+Cellular automata are grid-based systems where each cell changes state based on its neighbors.
+Conway's Game of Life is a famous example, with simple rules that lead to complex patterns.

+This version allows:
+- Custom birth/survival rules (e.g., B3/S23)
+- Adjustable simulation speed
+- Interactive grid editing (mouse)